Manoj Durairaj

+As Programme Director for Heart and Lung Transplantation at Sahyadri Hospitals, Pune, Dr Durairaj has led a comprehensive transplant programme accessible to patients across income levels.

 Family and educational background

-Dr Manoj Durairaj was born on February 3, 1971, at Pune, India, to Dr. Manuel Durairaj, Professor of Cardiology and former Honorary Physician served as the honorary physician to three India presidents — N Sanjeeva Reddy, R Venkataraman and Gyani Zail Singh.
-His mother, Valsamma Durairaj, is engaged in the charismatic movement in Poona Diocese, Maharashtra, India.
+Dr Manoj Durairaj was born on 3 February 1971, at Pune, India, to Dr. Manuel Durairaj, Professor of Cardiology and former Honorary Physician, who served as the honorary physician to three India presidents — N Sanjeeva Reddy, R Venkataraman and Gyani Zail Singh.
+His mother, Mrs Valsamma Durairaj, was actively engaged in the charismatic movement in Poona Diocese, Maharashtra, India.